tinajeremic/Data-Cleaning-SQL/README.md

-# 📊 Data Cleaning: World Layoffs Dataset
+# 📊 Data Cleaning and Analysis: World Layoffs Dataset

 ## 📝 Project Overview
-This project focuses on cleaning a dataset of recorded layoffs from various global companies.
+This project focuses on cleaning and analyzing a dataset of recorded layoffs from various global companies.
 The raw data contained inconsistencies such as missing values, duplicate records and formatting issues.
 Using SQL, I performed data cleaning to ensure accuracy, consistency and usability for further analysis.

 ## 📂 Files in this Repository
-- **`data_cleaning_project.sql`** → SQL script for data cleaning
+- `data_cleaning_project.sql` → SQL script for data cleaning
+- `exploratory_data_project.sql` → SQL script for data analysis
-- **`layoffs.csv`** → Original dataset
+- `layoffs.csv` → Original dataset

 ## 🔍 Data Cleaning Steps
 ### ✅ Issues in the Raw Data